Skip to main content

 At Florida Coast Counseling, we believe effective anxiety treatment starts with understanding your unique experience -- not applying a one-size-fits-all protocol.
 Our therapists across our Naples, Estero, and Fort Myers offices draw from several evidence-based approaches, choosing the tools that best fit you and your goals.

 Cognitive Behavioral Therapy (CBT) is one of the most well-researched treatments for anxiety.
+Multiple meta-analyses have found CBT to be highly effective for generalized anxiety disorder, panic disorder, and social anxiety, with treatment gains that hold up over time (Hofmann et al., 2012, Cognitive Therapy and Research).
 It helps you identify the specific thought patterns that fuel your worry, examine whether those thoughts are accurate or helpful, and develop healthier ways of responding to stressful situations.
 Over time, CBT teaches you to interrupt the anxiety cycle before it takes over.
 Many of our therapists also integrate mindfulness-based techniques, which help you develop a different relationship with anxious thoughts.
+Research published in JAMA Internal Medicine found that mindfulness-based programs showed moderate evidence of improving anxiety symptoms (Goyal et al., 2014).
 Rather than fighting your anxiety or trying to think your way out of it, mindfulness teaches you to observe your experience with curiosity and without judgment.
 This can be especially powerful for clients who feel trapped in a loop of overthinking.

 For clients whose anxiety is rooted in past experiences or shows up as intense physical reactions, we may incorporate Acceptance and Commitment Therapy (ACT), which focuses on clarifying your values and building willingness to experience difficult emotions rather than organizing your life around avoiding them.
+A meta-analysis in Behaviour Research and Therapy found ACT to be effective across a range of anxiety conditions, with outcomes comparable to CBT (A-Tjak et al., 2015).
 Some of our therapists also use Internal Family Systems (IFS) and Dialectical Behavior Therapy (DBT) skills to address anxiety that co-occurs with other concerns.
 Every treatment plan at our Lee County and Collier County offices is collaborative -- you are always part of the conversation about what is working and what needs to shift.

 What to Expect in Sessions